Alpine-DAV/ascent/src/docs/sphinx/Tutorial.rst

 For this demo we use numpy and mpi4py to compute a histogram of Cloverleaf3D's energy field.

-First, since we will use the Cloverleaf3D Ascent integration, make sure you are in ``examples/proxies/cloverleaf3d`` directory of your Ascent install.
+Again, since we will use the Cloverleaf3D Ascent integration, make sure you are in ``examples/proxies/cloverleaf3d`` directory of your Ascent install.
 Then edit the ``ascent_actions.json`` file to define a single python extract that runs a script file: